tlsomers/blackdos/README.md

-# DragonOS
+# BlackDOS

-This is a OS that adds features to a CC computer.
+This is a OS that makes CraftOS feel and look like DOS

 ```
 pastebin run mqWxXd6P